Engineering CAR-T cells to overcome glycosylation-driven tumour resistance

 My Unit was the first to report that N-glycans protect tumours from CAR-T cells and that pharmacological inhibition of N-glycosylation improves the efficacy of CAR-T cell therapy in solid malignancies.

-- Regulating its function in CAR-T cells by testing different systems based on:
+To regulate its function in CAR-T cells, I plan to test different systems based on:

 - The use of specific promoters